danielmcpark/awesome-pruning-acceleration/README.md

 # awesome-pruning-acceleration [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-Hello visitors, I'm interested in effcient deep neural networks design, such as pruning, autoML, quantization, decomposition and also focus on the knowledge distillation for successful network generalization.
+Hello visitors, I have been interested in effcient deep neural networks design, such as pruning, autoML, quantization and also focused on the knowledge distillation for successful network generalization.
 This page organizes for pruning.

 ## History